Unison equity sharing agreements are currently available in these states:

 Since your home does not automatically pass to heirs who are not signatories to the agreement, it’s important that you discuss your decision to enter into the Unison agreement with your heirs so that they understand the effect it could have on your estate.

-For the Unison HomeOwner program, Unison will deduct a 3.0% transaction fee from your co-investment at closing.
+For the Unison equity sharing agreement, Unison will deduct a 3.0% transaction fee from your agreement at closing.

 Additionally, you are responsible for third-party costs such as appraisal and settlement costs (including title, state taxes, and recording fees).
 Appraisal fees generally range from $450 to $1,250 and settlement costs range from $700 to $1,750, depending on your area.
 Your exact costs will be provided to you prior to closing.